KushyKernel/today-i-learned/README.md

 # :bulb: TIL - Today I Learned

-This is a collection of comprehensive but small write ups of things I learn each day, to help memorise and recall.
+This is a collection of comprehensive but small write-ups of things I learn daily to help memorise and recall.
 If you are finding this resource, feel free to fork!

 > :tada: There are 340 entries so far!

 ## Tracking

-- [x] 50 TILs  - 📆 28/03/2022
+- [x] 50 TILs  - 📆 27/12/2023
 - [ ] 100 TILs
 - [ ] 150 TILs
 - [ ] 200 TILs